FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 **KAIST（2015）**  <br>
 It includes a total of 95,328 images, each of which contains both RGB color images and infrared images.
 A total of 103128 dense annotations are included.
 The dataset captures a variety of regular traffic scenarios, including campuses, streets, and the countryside, during the day and at night. <br>
 You can find in [Paper](http://openaccess.thecvf.com/content_cvpr_2015/html/Hwang_Multispectral_Pedestrian_Detection_2015_CVPR_paper.html)   <br>
+**VI-RGBT3500**  <br>
+The VI-RGBT3500 dataset contains 630 pairs of variable illumination images from the VT821, VT1000, and VT5000, 1190 pairs of images from the VDT2048, and all images from the VI-RGBT1500 dataset. <br>
+You can find in [Paper](https://github.com/VDT-2048/SIA)   <br>

 ## RGB-D: